 PDFO (Powell's Derivative-Free Optimization solvers) is a cross-platform package providing interfaces for using the late Professor M. J. D. Powell's derivative-free optimization solvers, including UOBYQA, NEWUOA, BOBYQA, LINCOA, and COBYLA, which were originally implemented in Fortran 77.

-PDFO provides the following MATLAB functions: pdfo, uobyqa, newuoa, bobyqa, lincoa, and cobyla.
-The pdfo function can automatically identify the type of your problem and then call one of Powell's Fortran solvers.
-The other five functions call the solver indicated by their names.
-It is highly recommended to use pdfo instead of uobyqa, newuoa, etc.
+PDFO provides a MATLAB function named pdfo.
+It can automatically identify the type of your problem and then call one of Powell's Fortran solvers.

 The pdfo function is designed to be compatible with the fmincon function available in the Optimization Toolbox of MATLAB.
 You can call pdfo in the same way as calling fmincon:

 x = pdfo(fun, x0, A, b)

 x = pdfo(fun, x0, A, b, Aeq, beq)